natbibi/food-blog/README.md

 2. Create a form component and render on Home page
 3. Add text, details and social icons
 4. Fetch posts from api
+5. Add styling top improve UI and new features to improve UX

 ## Wins & Challenges
 ### Wins